Skip to main content

 Adapting a Design Sprint for Carbon Direct's Product Roadmap

-Shortly after joining Carbon Direct, I leveraged my skills and experience to craft and facilitate a cross-functional collaborative effort aiming to rapidly define the potential product roadmap of the "Decarbonization" workstream.
-Despite challenges including a newly formed team, limited domain knowledge, lack of leadership direction, and limited insights into users' decarbonization needs, I identified an opportunity to adapt a Design Sprint to overcome these obstacles and generate praised levels of collaboration and team building.
+Shortly after joining Carbon Direct, I crafted and facilitated a cross-functional effort to rapidly define the potential product roadmap of the “Decarbonization” workstream.
+Despite a newly formed team, limited domain knowledge, no leadership direction, and thin insight into users’ decarbonization needs, I adapted a Design Sprint to overcome these obstacles and generate praised levels of collaboration and team building.

-Within a week, I led our team to establish clear market positioning, identify customer journeys, define ideal customer targets, engage subject matter experts, generate informed sketches, and deliver a comprehensive flowchart and wireframes to guide the product roadmap.
-Beyond delivering a roadmap, this project reinforced collaboration between carbon scientists and the wider product team, fostering a more collaborative and inclusive environment while promoting the value of design across the organization.
+Within a week, I led the team to establish market positioning, identify customer journeys, define ideal customer targets, engage subject-matter experts, generate informed sketches, and deliver a comprehensive flowchart and wireframes to guide the product roadmap.

 Role

-Sr. Product Designer — UX Research, Workshop Faciliation, Visual Design, User Flows, Rapid Prototyping
+Sr. Product Designer — UX Research, Workshop Facilitation, Visual Design, User Flows, Rapid Prototyping

 Team